YofarDev/yofardev_ai/README.md

 - Flutter (>=3.4.3 <4.0.0)
 - Android SDK (for Android builds)
-- Xcode (for iOS builds)
-- Google API key for Gemini 1.5-flash (you can set it up directly in app)
+- Api Key for a LLM service if you use a cloud service, or you can use a local one if it has the OpenAI format

 ## Installation